Catherine H. Tinsley

 - Culture, Negotiation and Conflict Resolution

-Tinsley has served on three committees for the National Academy of Sciences — The Committee to Improve Intelligence Analysis for National Security and The Committee on Unifying Social and Cultural Frameworks in the Military, and Committee on The Context of Military Environments.
-She has won various academic rewards for her research.
-She studies how factors such as culture, reputations, and gender influence negotiation and conflict resolution.
-She also studies how people make decisions under risk, applying decision analytic frameworks to understand organizational disasters, and individual and expert responses to natural disasters (such as hurricanes) and man-made disasters (terrorist attacks).
+Tinsley has served on three committees for the National Academy of Sciences— The Committee to Improve Intelligence Analysis for National Security, The Committee on Unifying Social and Cultural Frameworks in the Military, and Committee on The Context of Military Environments, where she served as committee vice-chair.
+She has published more than 50 articles and book chapters in peer-reviewed journals.

 Tinsley has published more than 50 articles and book chapters in peer-reviewed journals, including: Management Science, Academy of Management Review, Journal of Applied Psychology, Organization Behavior and Human Decision Processes, American Sociological Review, Journal of Economic Psychology, Research in Organizational Behavior, Journal of International Business Studies, Negotiation and Conflict Management Research, Research on Negotiations in Organizations, Negotiation Journal, Journal of Applied Social Psychology, Applied Psychology, International Negotiation: A journal of Theory and Practice, and International Perspectives on Organizational Justice.
 She currently is on the editorial board of Organization Behavior and Human Decision Processes, International Negotiations: A Journal of Theory and Practice, and International Journal of Conflict Management.
 She is a past editorial board member of the Academy of Management Journal.